abeasock/open_source_demo/README.md

 After running the command, open Browser and go to: http://localhost:15555/

 ## Superset
+To access the Superset dashboard built for the loans data, you will need to follow the steps below:
+In the docker container execute the command:

-To add the loans data to Superset, open Superset and click "Sources" in the top banner > Upload a CSV.
+I build, open Superset and click "Sources" in the top banner > Upload a CSV.
 Fill in the required fields.
 The location to the CSV: /assets/loans_updated.csv

 First, open Superset and add the saved loans SQL database to Superset by clicking "Sources" in the top banner > Databases > the plus sign in the upper right corner to add a new database.
 This will open the "Edit Database" page.
 Fill in:
 Database: lending_club